Your involvement in student life at CSUDH will expand your educational

 All newly admitted international students must attend a mandatory International Student Orientation Program.
 Students planning to attend the University in the fall 2013 should expect to receive an invitation to attend a summertime International Orientation program.
 For more information, please call (310) 243-2519.

 The Loker Student Union is the center of activity on campus.
-The facility, programs and services are geared specifically for you, the student, by students.
-At the LSU, you can enjoy a wide variety of entertainment, recreate in the game room, study, or simply relax with your friends.
-You can also become a part of the excitement by serving on the Board of Directors or Toro Productions (student programming board) where you decide what we offer, while developing valuable leadership skills.
-Stop by the Student Union Information Counter to find out what's happening in the Union today!
-For more information, please call (310) 243-3559 or visit us online at www.csudh.edu/lsu/.
+The facility, programs and services provided are geared specifically for you, the student, by students.
+At the LSU, you can enjoy a wide variety of entertainment, socialize in the game room, study, or simply relax with friends.
+You can also become a part of the excitement by serving on the Board of Directors or with the Activities Office, where you decide what we offer while developing valuable leadership skills.
+Stop by the Student Union Information Desk to find out what's happening in the Union today!
+For more information, please call (310) 243-3559 or visit us online at www.lsucsudh.org.

 Each year, the CSUDH community joins together to celebrate our unique traditions of Welcome Week, and CSUDH Serves.
 Special event committees gather together each academic year in a spirit of collegiality and a strong sense of community to enrich campus spirit and foster a deeper connection between students and the University.
 With primary input derived directly from students, events such as career/employment fairs, wellness fairs, leadership conferences, retreats, cultural celebrations, and on-campus graduate school informational forums are planned and implemented regularly.
 Musical, theatrical, fine art exhibits and presentations round out the special events spectrum.
 Contact the Office of Student Life at (310) 243-2081 for more information.